Chrysalis School (Woodinville, Washington)

 Chrysalis School is a private school in Woodinville, Washington, serving grades K–12 at two campuses.

-As of 2024, the school graduates approximately 35 students per year.
-56% of their students enroll in four-year universities upon graduation, 28% go to a community college or a trade school, and 16% go directly to work or take a gap year.
+As of 2026, the school graduates approximately 35 students per year.
+76% of their students enroll in college upon graduation and 24% go directly to work or take a gap year.

 History

 Karen L. Fogle founded the Chrysalis School in her home in 1983.
 The school has been accredited since 1995 and is currently accredited through Cognia.